spxbhuhb/zakadabar-stack/core/doc/guides/plug-and-play/blobs/Introduction.md

 Blobs are entities that store metadata and binary data.
 The metadata contains:

+- `disposition` (**do not confuse** with disposition of Content-Type, see below)
-- name of the blob
+- `name` of the blob, usually the name of the file
-- mime type of the binary data
+- `mimeType` of the binary data
-- size of the binary data
+- `size` of the binary data
-- optionally, a reference to another entity
+- `reference` a reference to another entity, optional

+This library offers a base class for blobs which you have to extend.

+### Disposition

+`disposition` is a free, optinal string you may use to categorize the blobs.
+For example "thumbnail", "icon", "background" may be used to categorize images.

+You can pass the disposition to the `byReference` method, this querying only the blobs of the given disposition.

+Also, you can pass the disposition to `ZkImagesField` and `ZkAttachmentsField` form fields which will query and add blobs with that disposition.
+Adding more than one of these fields with disposition makes it possible to separate the blobs on the UI.

 ## Setup